 5 Steps to Build Your Brand as a TV Personality

 If you work on air at a television station, you've realized the people who make the most money are the ones who have carved themselves a niche as a TV personality.
 They're the ones who are the most recognized people in your city.
 While it may have taken them years to position themselves as an irreplaceable TV personality, you can reach the same status by examining how you come across to viewers.

 Find a Look

 Everyone knows Gene Shalit from NBC's show by his curly hair and mustache.
 While an evening news anchor won't likely be allowed to duplicate Shalit's unique style, there are small changes you can make to create a longer-lasting impression with viewers.
 Retired ABC news reporter Sam Donaldson always wore red neckties.

 Decide whether there's something memorable you can do to your appearance.
-Major adjustments will have to be discussed with your managers so that your plans to wear a fedora while delivering the 6 o'clock news aren't nixed.
+Major adjustments will have to be discussed with your managers so that your plans to wear a fedora while delivering the 6 o'clock news isn't nixed.